 Transfer the mochi with parchment paper onto a large baking sheet.
 Refrigerate for 15 minutes (no more than that) until the mochi is set.

 Dust off the excess potato starch from these wrappers with a pastry brush.
 If you find any sticky spots, cover the area with potato starch, then dust it off.
 Next, stack the wrappers: Place a piece of plastic wrap on a plate and put a mochi circle on top.
 Then, layer another piece of plastic wrap on top, and add another wrapper.
 Repeat for all the wrappers.
-Roll the leftover mochi dough into a ball, roll it out into a thin layer, and cut out more wrappers circles (I could make about 12 mochi wrappers total).
+Roll the leftover mochi dough into a ball, roll it out into a thin layer, and cut out more wrappers circles.
+You can make about 12 mochi wrappers.

 Now, we’re ready to make the Daifuku.
 On the work surface, place one sheet of plastic wrap with a mochi wrapper on top.
-Using a medium cookie scoop, place a scoop of anko on top of the mochi wrapper.
+Using a medium cookie scoop, place one scoop of the 1½ cup sweet red bean paste (anko) on top of the mochi wrapper.

 Pinch the four opposite points of the mochi circle together to enclose the anko.
 Then pinch the remaining edges together.